jensschnitzler/Room-For-Advancement/index.md

-# Workism in Graphic Design: A compilation of sources for reflecting on labour in the creative industries.
+# Room for Advancement: A compilation of resources for reflecting on labour and workism in the creative industries, especially in graphic design

 *Passion, hustle, performance, success, burnout, alienation, capitalism, precarity, exploitation, illusive promises of self-actualization and enlightment.*